reulan/clairvoyance/README.md

 # clairvoyance
 Drift detection and reporting for Terraform.

+## Overview
-Currently, the software does the following:
+Currently, the `clairvoyance` software does the following:
+- Identifies installed version of Terraform or installs specified version.
-- Configure Terraform Project with a tf binary + working dir
+- Configure Terraform Project working dir
 - Initialize and show the statefile information for the Terraform project
 - Reporting to Discord text channel via webhook or standard output